jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 Grey Ooze: moving along the corridor is a grey ooze, a still oil slick patch of wet stone and will attack when the party crosses.

 >    DM Note: Attack the highest hitpoint target as the ooze does 3d6+1 damage and can crit.
-If the party wants the campaign to be difficult simply attack the who is leading the party
+If the party wants the campaign to be difficult simply attack who is leading the party

 #### Encounter 3: Pass